anthonydb/practical-sql/README.md

 **Code**: All code listings from each chapter, organized in chapter folders.

-**Data**: When needed, CSV files for importing.
-Also organized by chapter.
+**Data**: When needed, CSV files for you to import, also organized by chapter.

-**Exercises**: The "Try It Yourself" questions and answers for each chapter are listed separately.
+**Exercises**: The "Try It Yourself" questions and answers for each chapter, listed separately.
 Try working through the questions before peeking at the answers!

+## Chapters

+**Note:** Exact titles may change prior to book publication in 2018.

+* Chapter 1: Creating Your First Database and Table
+* Chapter 2: Beginning Data Exploration with SELECT
+* Chapter 3: Understanding Data Types
+* Chapter 4: Importing and Exporting Data
+* Chapter 5: Basic Math and Stats with SQL
+* Chapter 6: Table Joins in a Relational Database
+* Chapter 7: Table Design That Works for You
+* Chapter 8: Extracting Information by Grouping and Summarizing
+* Chapter 9: Inspecting and Modifying Data
+* Chapter 10: Statistical Functions In SQL
+* Chapter 11: Working With Dates and Times
+* Chapter 12: Advanced Query Techniques
+* Chapter 13: Extracting Data from Text
+* Chapter 14: Analyzing Spatial Data with PostGIS
+* Chapter 15: Saving Time with Views, Functions, and Triggers
+* Chapter 16: PostgreSQL from the Command Line
+* Chapter 17: Database Maintenance
+* Appendix A: Additional PostgreSQL Tools
+* Appendix B: Telling Your Data Story

 ## Getting the Code and Data on Your Computer